ankitalodha05/terraformer-azure-guide/Azure Infrastructure Validation/terraformer-output-zip-guide.md

 * How to create a ZIP file
 * How to verify the ZIP before sharing

+✅ What we are zipping

+Terraformer output directory:

+/root/tf-scan-subscription-no-db/azurerm

+This contains:

+.tf files

+terraform.tfstate

+provider files

+resource definitions

 ---

 ## 1. Navigate to Terraformer Output Directory